7 Tips To Stop Your Low Back Pain

 There is approximately 10 times the amount of pressure in a disc in sitting than there is in standing.
 Sitting with your legs crossed tilts your pelvis to one side which results in bending to one side and twisting in your spine.
 Your spine then creates more force in the muscles to counteract the leaning, so you don’t fall.
 The side-bending and rotation creates a tremendous amount of force to sit on one side of your disc due to your back being in a very vulnerable position.

 I encourage you to implement these tips as part of your daily life, as small changes can make huge differences in your life.
-I will continue to share information with you on how you can live a pain –free life, maintain your mobility and activity, all while avoiding invasive treatments and prescription medication.
+I will continue to share with you information on how you can live a pain free life, maintain your mobility, activity and independence, all while avoiding prescription medications, injections and surgery.
 I hope this is the beginning of wonderful, long-term relationship where you feel like family and myself and my colleagues at InTouch Therapy become the source of leading-edge health advice for you, so that you can live a life that you are excited about!

 We make every effort to ensure that the advice and prognosis discussed in this report is accurate.
 While the information presented here is put forth in an effort to assist you in feeling better and decreasing pain, no guarantees can be made as to your results while taking these suggestions.

 Every client’s issue is different and any program designed will be specific to each client and may or may not include suggestions listed above.
 The only way to get more specific advice and guidance is to undergo a formal evaluation where a more specific diagnosis and prognosis can be provided.
 A 100% accurate diagnosis and prognosis is impossible to give without a thorough discussion of history.